Sushmoy277/CP3407-Project/docs/testing.md

 ---

 ## 3. Component Testing and Data Sets
-[cite_start]We utilized specific testing data sets to validate the robustness of the system.
+We utilized specific testing data sets to validate the robustness of the system.

 ### A. Unit Testing
 Individual PHP functions, such as the cart total calculation and the menu item price formatter, were tested with: